Treatment approach

 Eating disorder treatment for adults (18+)

-Therapy sessions are 50-60 minutes long.
+Therapy sessions with our registered psychologists are 50-60 minutes long.
 We draw heavily on evidence-based psychological interventions (or therapies) when planning individual treatment.
 These are treatments that have strong evidence for their effectiveness from high quality research trials involving people with eating disorders, anxiety, or mood concerns from around the world.

 In many cases, a client may be a good fit to sit within one specific treatment framework, such as cognitive behavioural therapy-enhanced for eating disorders (CBT-E), or a specialist therapy for anorexia nervosa (e.g. MANTRA/SSCM).
 In other cases, your Psychologist may decide to additionally draw from a number of complimentary approaches including dialectic behaviour therapy (DBT), motivational enhancement therapy (MET), and acceptance & commitment therapy (ACT) to enhance your treatment plan.

-We liaise closely with GP’s or other community-based professionals (e.g. endocrinologists or psychiatrists) involved in your care.
+We liaise closely was appropriate with other in-house community-based professionals (e.g. endocrinologists or psychiatrists) involved in your care.

 We are fortunate to have an in-house dietitian with specialist training in working with eating disorders as part of our team.
 The addition of dietetic work may be recommended alongside psychology sessions - this can be discussed with your Psychologist.